Nitrokey/nethsm/docs/system-design.md

 : An unencrypted data store containing system configuration, including: network configuration, TLS endpoint configuration (certificates and private key), logging and metrics configuration.

-Device ID
+Device Key

 : A persistent device-dependent identifier, unique to each NetHSM hardware unit delivered by Nitrokey.
-The Device ID is used to derive an _Unlock Key_, if and only if unattended boot is configured.
+The Device Key is used to derive an _Unlock Key_, if and only if unattended boot is configured.

 Domain Key